How much energy do solar panels produce?

 ⚡ A 4.4kWp solar panel system typically generates 3,740kWh per year in the UK

-If a system has a peak rating of 4.4 kilowatts-peak (kWp), it can produce 4,400kWh per year in standard test conditions (STC), which is a set of environmental factors used across the industry to measure a panel's capabilities.
+If a system has a peak rating of 4.4 kilowatts-peak (kWp), it can produce 4,400 kilowatt-hours (kWh) per year in standard test conditions (STC), which is a set of environmental factors used across the industry to measure a panel's capabilities.

 But since the average conditions in the UK are around 85% as good as STC, these panels will produce around 3,740kWh per year.